kbpontius/iOSComposeAnimation/README.md

 # iOSComposeAnimation
 Leveraging UIPresentationController, this animation mimics the iOS Mail app's compose animation.
+This is intended as a code example, not a drag-n-drop library for use in a production Xcode project.

 You can find the a great tutorial on UIPresentationController by Sam Davies here: https://www.shinobicontrols.com/blog/posts/2014/09/04/ios8-day-by-day-day-24-presentation-controllers